MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/boards/sprint-245-update.md

 ### Permanently delete attachments

-Simply removing an attachment from a work item might not be enough, especially if the file is flagged as malicious.
-The link to the file could still be shared across multiple work items, comments, or even external channels, leaving it accessible for download.
-As part of our security improvements, we've introduced a new feature that allows users with "Permanently delete work items" permissions to permanently delete work item attachments.
+In some cases, simply removing an attachment from a work item may not fully resolve security risks, especially if the file is flagged as malicious.
+Shared links to the attachment could still be accessible across other work items, comments, or external channels.
+To address this, we've added a feature that allows users with "Permanently delete work items" permissions to permanently remove attachments.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of permanently delete work item attachments.](../../media/245-boards-02.png "Screenshot of permanently delete work item attachments.")

-This action can be performed from the **Attachments** tab on the work item form, under a new section called "Deleted Attachments."
-This section will only be visible to users with the appropriate permission for permanently deleting work items.
+This action can be performed from the **Attachments** tab on the work item form, under a new section called **"Deleted Attachments"**.
+This section is visible only to users with the necessary permissions to permanently delete work items.

 Once an attachment is permanently deleted, all associated links will return a "File attachment does not exist" error.